 Now, at this point in Joseph's life he's thinking about a lot of things - he's got a wedding coming up, so he's thinking about that - wondering what it will be like to live with someone, wondering what it's like to be a husband and have those responsibilities.
-And he's thinking of the things he needs to do - he still has his regular job, they have a big trip coming up because the government is requiring some census, it's going to be at least a week of travel round trip, and now this?
+And he's thinking of all the things he needs to do - he has his regular job to take care of, he's engaged to be married, they have a big trip coming up because the government is requiring some census, it's going to be at least a week of travel round trip, and now this, this unexpected pregnancy?
 This was not in the plans.
+But God showed up, confirmed what was happening and spoke truth into his life.